Victorian Football League: Current clubs

+22 clubs are expected to play in the VFL in 2026.

 Former clubs

 The VFA and VFL have undergone significant format changes since its induction which means several clubs have either left the league or changed identity for different reasons.
 Excluded from this list are provincial clubs who were full administrative members of the VFA in its first decade, but who never played enough games against other clubs to be considered relevant in the premiership.